dwilla/mgc-docs/seo_discussion.md

 ## Architecture Agnostic SEO Concerns:

 Below I hope to organize my thoughts on what is important for SEO performance regardless of the final system architecture.
-You may already familiar with these concepts, this is as much for my own reference as is to convey them to others.
+You may already familiar with these concepts, this is as much for my own reference as is to convey the information to others.
 I will relate these concerns to our architecture options later in this document.

 #### Here are some references that I found helpful, most of which are short reads if you're interested in diving deeper: